Beside the canal at Bourne was an important boat building and repair yard.

 This lock is unique, as it is wide enough to take barges from the Severn and long enough to take barges from the Thames.
 This was necessary so that Severn barges could reach the dry docks in the boat-building and repair yard, located approximately one hundred yards to the east.

-To conserve water, the T&S Company required a narrowboat to wait for another to go through a lock together, particularly at this big lock.
+To conserve water, the T&S Company required a narrowboat to wait for another so they could both go through a lock together, particularly at this big lock.
 When one boat passed through on its own in 1854, the master was taken to court, and as he could not pay the fine, he was committed to Horsley House of Correction for 14 days.

 From the start, the T&S Company established a boat-building yard to the east of Bourne Lock.
 The site was later dominated by the GW railway embankment, which crossed the canal via a viaduct.

-This sketch shows how Bourne Mill became enclosed by the T&S Canal on the north and the GW Railway embankment on the south.
+This sketch shows how Bourne Mill became enclosed by the T&S Canal in the foreground and the GW Railway embankment behind.

 Boatman sent to prison from Stroud Journal 19 August 1854 p4.